sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 ### Backup

-For backup at this time I have two cronjobs in the VyOS VM to export the structure config and the commands config.
+For backup at this time, I have two cronjobs in the VyOS VM to export the structure config and the commands config.
 These also go into the `virtiofs` mount.

 ```shell
 0 0 * * * /opt/vyatta/bin/vyatta-op-cmd-wrapper show configuration commands > /mnt/backups/config.commands.$(date --iso-8601=seconds)
 0 0 * * * cp /config/config.boot /mnt/backups/vyos-config.$(date --iso-8601=seconds)
 ```

-The second export can be loaded into vyos via `load` command
+The second export can be loaded into VyOS via `load` command

 ### DDNS

-I do not have a fixed IP (althought it doesn't really change very often) so I also send updates to a external DDNS/DNS server of mine.
+I do not have a fixed IP (although it doesn't really change very often) so I also send updates to an external DDNS/DNS server of mine.

 ```shell
 set service dns dynamic name dedyn description 'Dynamic dns service'